andreivisan/rust-from-zero-to-edge/README.md

 - Ending with a bigger project that combines the learned concepts
 - TBD: The "final boss" project

+## Lessons learned

+During the labs (Exercism and LeetCode) there will be lessons learned that can be summed up in the final version of the app.
+Find them [here](./rust-labs/rust-challenges/README.md).

 ## The Basics

 The purpose of this section is to get familiar with Cargo and setting up a new